 A balanced collection of fiction and nonfiction Vietnamese texts also promotes thematic instruction and vocabulary development.

-Vietnamese Translated Leveled Books can be used in any dual language, bilingual, or immersion program.
-Using leveled books addresses the wide range of reading ability that exists within any grade level or age group.
+Vietnamese Leveled Books can be used in any dual language, bilingual, or immersion program.
+Using leveled books addresses the wide range of reading abilities that exist within any grade level or age group.
 Students are placed in similar-ability groups and given developmentally appropriate books to read.

-ALL the resources that support a book can be found on its home page.
+ALL the resources that support a leveled book can be found on its home page.

 Reading A-Z leveled books come in an array of options to meet independent, small-group, and whole-class objectives.